TarekElt/3d-shape-completion/README.md

 # 3D Shape Completion Using an Encoder–Predictor Network (EPN)

-A lightweight 3D reconstruction pipeline for completing incomplete mobile-style 3D scans using TSDF voxel representations and a deep learning-based Encoder–Predictor Network.
+A PyTorch pipeline that learns to reconstruct missing 3D geometry from partial Truncated Signed Distance Field (TSDF) observations.

 ---

 ## Overview

-This project explores 3D shape completion using volumetric deep learning.
-The system takes an incomplete 3D shape represented as a partial Truncated Signed Distance Field (TSDF) and predicts a completed 3D reconstruction.
+Consumer-grade 3D scans often contain holes, occluded surfaces, and incomplete geometry.
+This project explores whether a lightweight 3D Encoder-Predictor Network can infer the missing structure of an object from a partial volumetric observation.

+The current implementation uses synthetic primitives to develop and evaluate the reconstruction pipeline in a controlled setting before expanding to real mobile-phone scans.

 The long-term goal of this project is to improve incomplete or noisy mobile phone-based 3D scans by reconstructing missing geometry automatically.
 Since consumer-grade scans often suffer from occlusion, missing surfaces, and low-quality geometry, this project investigates whether a lightweight neural reconstruction pipeline can learn to infer missing 3D structure from partial observations.